OdayYameen-1/AJAX-RS_Demo/README.md

 # AJAX-RS_Demo
-use the AJAX-RS concept in small demo to make RESTful-API
+use the AJAX-RS concept in small demo to make RESTful-API  by build Messanger App using jersey framwork